 Recording the details of your life can enrich your stories.
-Last month for The Spring Writing Contest at The Write Practice, I wrote a story about when the IRS called me to say I owned money.
+One year when for The Spring Writing Contest at The Write Practice, I wrote a story about when the IRS called me to say I owed money.

 In my first draft, I wrote that the amount they said I owed was, $638 dollars.
-After I had completed the first draft I went back to the notes I had written in my journal, and the correct amount was over six thousand dollars. $6,846.48.
-Well, maybe there are some things we don’t want to remember.
+After I had completed the first draft I went back to the notes I had written in my journal, and the correct amount was over six thousand dollars: $6,846.48 to be exact.
+Well, maybe there are some things we don't want to remember.

 “People who keep journals have life twice.” —Jessamyn West

 Keeping a journal can help you find old friends.
 One of the women I met on November 26th, 1978, wrote down her address.
 I found her on Facebook and just sent her a message.
 (Social media and Google can also help, but the journal did remind me of her name.)

 We'll see if she responds to my Facebook message.
 It has been almost forty years since she lent me a pair of gloves when I scraped my hand on the pavement when I fell off my moped.

 When you keep thoughts in your head it can be hard to know how you think and feel.
 Writing down how you feel will help you process your emotions, as feelings become words, which can be then be edited.